dtingley11/VBox-addons-script/README.md

 ## License

-This project is licensed under the GNU General Public License V3  - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License V3 – see the [`LICENSE`](LICENSE) file for details.

 ## Thanks

 We would like to express our gratitude to the VirtualBox team for providing such amazing virtualization software.
 Their hard work and dedication make projects like this possible.

----